-When trying to figure out the settlement value of a personal injury case, trial attorneys pull from usually only one resource: they’re own experience.
+When trying to figure out the settlement value of a personal injury case, trial attorneys pull from usually only one resource: their own experience.
 We pull from our own cases and from cases we have heard about from other lawyers.
 But how good are we at valuing cases?

 - Twelve factors that matter in evaluating injury claims